 Lush launched an exclusive Halloween-themed collection that’s screaming to be Instagrammed.
 Their clever usage of Instagram Stories and feed content gives you a full preview of their products, showing their flexibility and creativity.
 And their #LushHalloween hashtag gives customers a chance to share their Lush experiences…

-As Netflix & Chill has become a popular pastime in a lot of households, this October you can indulge in ‘Netflix & Chills’: a collection of all our spooky favourites; movies and TV shows.
+As Netflix & Chill has become a popular pastime in a lot of households, Netflix has previously marketed ‘Netflix & Chills’ during October: a collection of all our spooky favourites; movies and TV shows.
 And if you’re struggling to decide just how creeped out you want to be, they’ve even created a ‘What to Watch Based on Scare Factor’ infographic:

-M&Ms are scarily good at surprising their fans with seasonal campaigns, and this year their marketing stunt includes a short video and limited-edition pumpkin flavoured M&Ms. They’ve also created a creepy Snapchat filter and are giving away tips, tricks and video recipes for spooky treats on their Instagram…
+M&Ms are scarily good at surprising their fans with seasonal campaigns, and this year their marketing stunt includes a short video and limited-edition pumpkin flavoured M&Ms. They’ve been known to create creepy Snapchat filters and have given away tips, tricks and video recipes for spooky treats on their Instagram…

 6. Burger King

-The fast-food chain has well and truly trolled their rival McDonalds, by hosting a #ScaryClownNight and creating a creepy teaser video that features nemesis mascot Ronald McDonald.
-Burger King are challenging customers to a free Whopper for the first 500 visitors to come to their nearest store dressed as a clown.
-Not only has this interactive campaign cleverly interwoven two of the scariest fright night horrors (clowns and trolls!), but has successfully created a buzz to get people talking and sharing.
+The fast-food chain well and truly trolled their rival McDonald's, by hosting a #ScaryClownNight and creating a creepy teaser video that featured nemesis mascot, Ronald McDonald.
+Burger King challenged customers to a free Whopper for the first 500 visitors to come to their nearest store dressed as a clown.
+Not only did this interactive campaign cleverly interweave two of the scariest fright night horrors (clowns and trolls!), but successfully created a buzz to get people talking and sharing.
 There is no greater marketing tool more powerful than word of mouth.

-The international, luxury goods company has teamed up with supermodel Bella Hadid to utilise the power of a social media hashtag for it’s Halloween 2019 campaign.
+The international, luxury goods company teamed up with supermodel Bella Hadid to utilise the power of a social media hashtag for its Halloween 2019 campaign... and we're still obsessing over it.
 The campaign harks back to the original gothic horror Dracula as this killer influencer models a series of spellbinding makeup looks.
 The hashtag #DiorMakeUpHalloween is utilised to drive engagement and user-generated content.